DeAndre Hopkins: Kansas City Chiefs

-On October 24, 2024, the Titans traded Hopkins to the Kansas City Chiefs for a 2025 conditional fifth-round pick that would have become a fourth-round pick if Kansas City are to advance to Super Bowl LIX and Hopkins were to play in 60% of the snaps, however, since Hopkins played in less than 50% of the snaps, the pick remained a fifth-round pick.
+On October 24, 2024, the Titans traded Hopkins to the Kansas City Chiefs for a 2025 conditional fifth-round pick that would have become a fourth-round pick if Kansas City were to advance to Super Bowl LIX and Hopkins were to play in 60% of the snaps, but he played in less than 50% of the snaps.

 Three days after being traded, Hopkins made his Chiefs debut on October 27 against the Las Vegas Raiders, catching two passes for 29 yards.
 In his second game, Hopkins finished with 86 yards and scored two touchdowns in an overtime win over the Tampa Bay Buccaneers.
 In the 2024 season, Hopkins finished with 56 receptions for 610 yards and five touchdowns.
 He reached the Super Bowl for the first time in his career, scoring a touchdown and a two-point conversion in the 40–22 loss to the Philadelphia Eagles.
 He became the second wide receiver in Super Bowl history to have a receiving touchdown and a two-point conversion in one game.

 Baltimore Ravens

 On March 13, 2025, Hopkins signed a one-year, $5 million contract with the Baltimore Ravens.
+In his first two games with the Ravens, Hopkins scored a touchdown.
+He finished the 2025 season with 22 receptions for 330 yards and two touchdowns.